Seneca-ICTOER/ULI101/docs/A-Tutorials/tutorial11.md

 # Tutorial 11: Shell Scripting - Part 1

-## INTRODUCTION TO SHELL SCRIPTING
+## Introduction To Shell Scripting

 ### Main Objectives of this Practice Tutorial